1897–98 Scottish Cup

 The 1897–98 Scottish Cup was the 25th season of Scotland's most prestigious football knockout competition.
 The cup was won by holders Rangers when they beat first-time finalists Kilmarnock 2–0 in the final at the second Hampden Park for a third victory in the competition.
+This was the first time the trophy had been retained since Queen's Park did so in 1882.